House hippo: Production

 The original house hippo spot was just over one minute long.
 The piece was directed by Tim Hamilton (Avion Films) and used live action in combination with visual effects from Spin Productions.

 The hippo was portrayed with the use of modified stock footage: video from "various sources" was rotoscoped with Commotion software filling in between frames.
 Artist Rob Fiumano edited the footage, for example adding in feet that were obscured in the original videos.
 To incorporate this material into the live-action video, Spin added shadowing, blurring, focus rolls and colour correction "to bring the stock and original footage together seamlessly".

-The piece is narrated in the style of a Hinterland Who's Who spot.
+The piece is narrated by Len Carlson in the style of a Hinterland Who's Who spot.
 The composer and sound designer was Eric Harry.

 Awards

 "The Hidden World of the House Hippo" was the winner of the Golden Marble Award in the category of best public service advertising in 1999.
 This award recognizes "outstanding achievement in kids advertising".